 When we think about plain language, we often think about writing for websites, patient education materials, and forms.
 We spend hours editing text to meet plain language guidelines and ensure our messages are clear.
 One area where I see a lack of focus on using plain language is social media.

 We use social media on a regular basis to promote our work, share information, and engage our audiences.
-In 2016, 79% of adults who are online reported using Facebook1, and that is just one of many social media platforms.
+In 2016, 79% of adults who are online reported using Facebook, and that is just one of many social media platforms.
 And it’s not just digital natives and millennials who use social media.
-In 2015, 35% of adults 65 and older reported using social media, compared to only 2% in 20052.
-In a recent study, patients who self-reported having low health literacy were more likely to use social networking sites for health information than those with high self-reported health literacy.
+In 2015, 35% of adults 65 and older reported using social media, compared to only 2% in 2005.
+In a 2017 study, patients who self-reported having low health literacy were more likely to use social networking sites for health information than those with high self-reported health literacy.

 This is a critical audience to reach with social media messaging.
 How can you maximize your use of plain language to expand your message’s reach?